sledorze/HaxeManual/md/manual/type-system-unification-common-base-type.md

 	}
 }
 ```
-Although `Base` is not mentioned, the haxe compiler manages to infer it as the common type of `Child1` and `Child2`.
-The haxe compiler employs this kind of unification in the following situations:
+Although `Base` is not mentioned, the Haxe Compiler manages to infer it as the common type of `Child1` and `Child2`.
+The Haxe Compiler employs this kind of unification in the following situations: